 This is the best source we found for user feedback on carpet cleaners, and some models attract hundreds or thousands of reviews.
 Reviews also tend to be very detailed and thorough, examining performance from set up to storage.
 A few carpet cleaners stand out for their high ratings.
 Many users come back after a year or more to offer updates on durability.

-BestBuy.com doesn't sell as many different carpet cleaners as some other online retailers, but several of the models they do offer get plenty of reviews.
-The top cleaners receive an ratings of 4.4 stars out of 5 or better, and a few get hundreds of reviews.
-BestBuy.com includes reviews from other websites, but keeps those separate from reviews posted by its own customers.
+Best Buy doesn't sell as many different carpet cleaners as some other online retailers, but several of the models they do offer get plenty of reviews.
+Best Buy includes reviews from other websites, but keeps those separate from reviews posted by its own customers.

-Target.com sells a wide variety of carpet cleaners, but the Bissell machines are far and away the most popular, a few even attract hundreds of comments and get close to perfect ratings.
+Target sells a wide variety of carpet cleaners, but the Bissell machines are far and away the most popular, a few even attract hundreds of comments and get close to perfect ratings.
 Reviews tend to be very detailed and include helpful comments from pet owners about what types of stains they needed help with.

-Rug Doctor and Hoover are the top-rated carpet cleaners at HomeDepot.com, but they have quite a few less reviews than at other sites.
+Rug Doctor and Hoover are the top-rated carpet cleaners at Home Depot, but they have quite a few less reviews than at other sites.
 We also noticed that the reviews for highly-rated cleaners elsewhere get lower reviews here.
 Home Depot brick and mortar stores also rent Rug Doctor Carpet Cleaners for about $30 per day.
 This is another site that includes reviews from manufacturer sites alongside those of its customers.

-Like HomeDepot.com, Lowes.com sells several brands of carpet cleaners, but it once again imports many of its reviews from the manufacturer's website.
+Like Home Depot, Lowe's sells several brands of carpet cleaners, but it once again imports many of its reviews from the manufacturer's website.
 Lowes locations rent both Bissell and Rug Doctor commercial grade carpet cleaners for about $25 to $30 per day, depending upon the model.